sagar87/MD/29012015/Labbook.md

 ```

-* Error presumeably due to missing Acetyl and Methyl ends → Create a new peptide that has these modifications
+* Error presumeably due to missing acetyl and methyl ends → Create a new peptide that has these modifications

-### Simulation with AcCTDMe
+### Simulation with 2x heptad that has CT-Ac and NT-Me Modification

 * Create a New peptide in pymol
     * Select Build → Residue → Acetylgroup